milovanovic/windowing/README.md

         	windowFunc : WindowFunctionType, // when constWindow is set then this parameter denotes constant window function
-        	                                 // otherwise it represents window function used to initialize SRAM/Block RAM in run-time configurable mode*** memoryFile : String,             // name of the file where window coefficents are stored**** constWindow : Boolean            // if it is true, predefined window function stored in ROM is used, no SRAM/Block RAM
+        	                                 // otherwise it represents window function used to initialize SRAM/Block RAM in run-time configurable mode*** memoryFile : String,             // name of the file where window coefficents are stored**** dirName    : String,             // directory name where file with windowing coefficents is saved constWindow : Boolean            // if it is true, predefined window function stored in ROM is used, no SRAM/Block RAM
         )